greggman/HappyFunTimes/docs/troubleshooting.md

 above its ip address is `171.16.1.191` so you'd type `http://171.16.1.191:18679` into your phone.

-If the phone does NOT connect to game one of 2 things are wrong
+If the phone does NOT connect to game one of 3 things are wrong

+1. Your phone is not actually on the same network

+    Double check.

-1. If you are using Unity then one possiblity is  the path to the controller in the happyfuntimes options is not set correctly
+2. If you are using Unity then one possiblity is the path to the controller in the happyfuntimes options is not set correctly

     See [Unity3D HappyFunTimes Options](unity/happyfuntimes-options.html#Controller-Filename)

-2. Your router is not configured correctly
+3. Your router is not allowing devices to talk to each other.

     Generally home internet routers let all devices connected to them to talk to each other.
     On the other hand corporate networks, university and school networks, and internet cafe networks